-- 1. With SELinux enforcing, configure a website to be served from /srv - Don't focus on advanced Apache settings, accomplish this in the simplest way possible: just change the global DocumentRoot.
-Further Apache exercises will follow later in class. - 3.
+- With SELinux enforcing, configure a website to be served from /srv - Don't focus on advanced Apache settings, accomplish this in the simplest way possible: just change the global DocumentRoot. - 3.
 Populate a simple index.html file.
 Plain text is acceptable. - 4.
 The setroubleshoot tool is useful here.
 Don't be confused by any typos in its output.